KittehOrg/KittehIRCClientLib/docs/advanced/ecdsa.md

 #### Step 2 - Wait for server acknowledgement

 The server will send back a `AUTHENTICATE +` message.
 The + here denotes an empty message.
-Once this message has been seen, the client can begin sending the user information.
+Once this message has been seen, the client can begin sending the account information.

-#### Step 3 - Send encapsulated username information
+#### Step 3 - Send encapsulated account name information

-The username to authenticate with, along with the identity to impersonate are concatenated and joined together by \0 (NUL byte, U+0000) characters.
-For example, logging in as user Example and impersonating Test:
+The account name to authenticate with, along with the identity to impersonate are concatenated and joined together by \0 (NUL byte, U+0000) characters.
+For example, logging in as account Example and impersonating Test:

 `Example\0Test\0`